 There are also some obstacles to the appropriate approach to cancer pain.
 The first of these is the fear of drug addiction in the patient.

 In this regard, physicians also manifest themselves as confusing psychological and physical dependence, ignorance of pharmacological tolerance and exaggerated side effects.
-Prophylactic and inadequate therapeutic approaches to opioid side effects such as constipation do not result in appropriate analgesic treatment approaches in cancer patients.
+Prophylactic and inadequate therapeutic approaches to o side effects such as constipation do not result in appropriate analgesic treatment approaches in cancer patients.

 Adherence to ongoing treatment protocols and the lack of routine cancer pain assessment are also factors that reduce treatment efficacy.